PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 # Creative Brief
 <img src="./images/emergency.jpeg" alt="emergency.jpeg" width="60%"/>

-During emergencies, individual, news agencies, disaster relief organizations and emergency management agencies make use of social media for communication, information diffusion, making sense of the event, managing and mitigating risks.
+During emergencies, individuals, news agencies, disaster relief organizations and emergency management agencies make use of social media for communication, information diffusion, making sense of the event, managing and mitigating risks.
 Twitter has become an essential communication channel during natural disasters as well as terror attacks.

 > "The main reason I like [Twitter] as a source of data is that it integrates not just a measure of typical exposure — which is ‘Did the water come
 > onto the land in a place where it wasn’t supposed to be?
 [It also] measures ‘What are people noticing?
 What are people talking about?’
 Twitter can